Don Cooper

 Biographical Information[edit]

-After his playing career ended, he went on to become a pitching coach within the Chicago White Sox organization, making stops with the the South Bend White Sox (1988), Sarasota White Sox (1989-1991), and Birmingham Barons (1992).
-He was the White Sox pitching coordinator in 1993 and 1994, and split 1995 between the Nashville Sounds and Chicago as pitching coach.
-He was the pitching coach at Nashville in 1996 and was the White Sox' pitching coordinator again from 1997 to 2002.
-Since 2002, he has been the Sox pitching coach.
+After his playing career, he became a pitching coach within the Chicago White Sox organization, making stops with the the South Bend White Sox (1988), Sarasota White Sox (1989-1991), and Birmingham Barons (1992).
+He was the White Sox pitching coordinator in 1993 and 1994.
+The 1995 season proved to be quite eventful.
+Cooper started the year as pitching coach of the Nashville Sounds before a promotion to the major league staff on June 2nd.
+White Sox pitchers didn't show improvement under Cooper's tutelage and he was sacked on August 11th.
+Cooper spent the remainder of 1995 as a minor league pitching instructor.
+He was the pitching coach at Nashville in 1996 and the White Sox' pitching coordinator again from 1997 until July 22, 2002 when he received a second promotion to the major league coaching staff.